rthomas67/thingiverse_add_dl_all_script_generator/README.md

 # Summary
 Yet another feature of Thingiverse seems to be broken.
-The **"Download All Files"** button used to link to a zip file bundle of the entire "thing" but at the moment it just autoscrolls/autonavigates to the list of individual files that must be downloaded one at a time.
-That SUCKS!!!
+The **"Download All Files"** button used to link to a zip file bundle of the entire "thing" but at the moment, clicking "Download All Files" just autoscrolls/autonavigates to the list of individual files, and it would appear that MakerBot/Thingiverse expects those to be downloaded one at a time.

+**That REALLY SUCKS, especially for "things" with a lot of files!!!**

+* Note: For some "things" there is actually a generated zip file available for D/L.  For those "things," the userscript (described below) also adds a link on the files tab/view page to make it more convenient to try that, before trying to generate and run a shell script.
+It probably won't work for newer "things," but seems to work for most older "things."

 # Userscripts
 One of the options for "fixing" stuff on broken web sites is to use a browser plugin